Data-Spoiler/COVID-19-India/README.md

 # COVID-19-India
-This is the repository of my work on COVID 19 India data analysis.
+This is the repository of my work on COVID 19 India data analysis.<br/>
 For Dashboard, go to [website](https://data-spoiler.github.io/COVID-19-India/)

 ## Installation